 Another major danger for senior citizens the risk of falling, which can result in bone fractures and subsequent hospitalization.
 This issue can be addressed using wearable IoT devices that contain accelerometer technology that is so sensitive and intelligent that they can predict if a fall is likely.
 It does so by analyzing a person’s unsteadiness and correlating with information about their history of falling.
 Predicting it before it happens can help avoid all the trauma and personal disruption that comes along with taking a tumble.

 When elderly people suffer from cognitive issues like dementia and Alzheimer’s, the administration of medication can become a real problem.
 Again, IoT provides a solution to the quandary, with devices that can monitor which medication has been taken and when it was taken.
 If that person then misses medication, it can first alert them, as well as their relatives if it’s missed multiple times.

 Medication is often vital to an elderly person’s wellbeing and being able to control it in this way goes a long way to keeping seniors healthy.

-If you’d like to know more about IoT in the home or about Sure Universal’s complete software platform that makes IoT and smart homes possible, we recommend that you visit us online at www.sureuniversal.com, where you’ll find lots of helpful information.
-Ours is the only platform on the market that offers a comprehensive, standard-compliant software solution to both cable and telco operators and the optimum interoperability it provides, makes it the best option around.
+If you’d like to know more about IoT in the health industry or about Sure Universal’s complete software platform, we recommend that you visit us online at www.sureuniversal.com, where you’ll find lots of helpful information.
+Ours is the only platform on the market that offers a comprehensive, standard-compliant software solution to all and the optimum interoperability it provides, makes it the best option around.

-If after having looked around, you’d like a free, no-obligation consultation about how our products could make your home or office more efficient and easier to maintain, fill out our contact form http://bit.ly/2MYshVg and we’ll be in touch as soon as we possibly can.
+If after having looked around, you’d like a free, no-obligation consultation about how our products could make your home or office more efficient and easier to maintain, schedule a demo with us and we’ll be in touch as soon as we possibly can.